TannerAssenmacher/TannerAssenmacher/README.md

 # Welcome!
-Hello, I am a passionate developer and student with experience in many programming languages and projects.
+Hello, I am a passionate developer and student with experience in several programming languages and projects.
 Below is an outline to my academic organizations and repositories.
 To view my related projects you may request access by contacting me directly.

 https://github.com/Tanner-Assenmacher-MCCC
 https://github.com/Tanner-Assenmacher-UCF